perishllc/nautilus/README.md

 - [x] scaled down the QR code size on the receive screen and added usernames when available
 - [x] fix sending to local favorites
 - [x] lots of UX improvements especially with favorites / sending in general
+- [x] remove natrium logo from the center of generated QR codes

 <div style="display: flex; flex-direction: row">
    <img src="/screenshots/flutter_01.png" width="200">